dshevtsov/whatsup_github/README.md

 ### `membership`

-Memebership of the contributor in a configured organization.
+Membership of the contributor in a configured organization.

 ### `labels`